bittersweetryan/ember-component-article/Ember Components.md

 #Ember Components - Legos For Your Ember Applications

-##Introduction
+##Hello, Components

 Web components promise to bring reusability and encapsulation to the next version of JavaScript.
 Fournately if you are writing an Ember.js application the power of web components is in your hands today.
 In fact Ember's components aim to adhere as closely to the W3C web components spec as possiable.

 ##Brief Introduction To Ember

 Ember.js is a very ambitious web development framework and covering it in detail is out of the scope of this article, however it is important to know about its building blocks before we talk about components.
+Ember applications are composed of templates, routes, controllers, and models.
+Instead of having to wire all of these parts together, Ember conviently wires these parts together by sticking to strict naming conventions.
+For example, lets say we want to create a part of our application the displays a XX.
+Our application would have a template named XX, a route named XXRoute, and a controller named XXController.
+Ember will automatically wire these parts of the application together for you.

 ###Handlebars Templates